 In recent years, general consensus is that preventing surpluses rather than finding something to do with the waste is the most effective path to ending hunger and malnutrition.
 In fact, one of the 2030 Sustainable Development (Goal＃12) highlights responsible consumption and production and states that reducing by half the waste can solve the hunger problem in a short period of time.

 Minimizing food surplus improves conservation of resources, such as land and water.

 Regarding climate change, food getting rotten in landfills generates a large amount of greenhouse gas emissions.

 These are powerful reasons to justify a transition to systems more aligned to better matching food supply to demand.

 We can see that restaurants and retailers are adopting new practices to cut costs and therefore reduce waste throughout the supply chain.
-As the world has set bold targets for food-waste reduction, business will have to follow and be more appealing to the eye of the consumers.
+As the world has set bold targets for food-waste reduction, food & beverage businesses will have to follow and be more appealing to the eye of the consumers.